dfrib/emacs_setup/README.md

   - Where `rtags` fall back on clang as C++ parser.
   - Using [`flycheck`](https://github.com/flycheck/flycheck) for on-the-fly syntax checking.
   - Combined with [`company-mode`](http://company-mode.github.io/) and [`irony-mode`](https://github.com/Sarcasm/irony-mode) (and clang parsing) for code completion.
-- [`magit`](https://magit.vc/) for any kind of Git interaction. `magit` is such an awesome Git client that I even recommend my non-Emacs-collegues to turn to Emacs/`magit` solely for using Git (sneakily allowing to possibly tempt them to get into all other, never-ending additional upsides of using Emacs).
+- [`magit`](https://magit.vc/) for any kind of Git interaction. `magit` is such an awesome Git client that I even recommend my non-Emacs-colleagues to turn to Emacs/`magit` solely for using Git (sneakily allowing to possibly tempt them to get into all other, never-ending additional upsides of using Emacs).
 - [`ivy`](https://github.com/abo-abo/swiper) for minibuffer code completion.

 Some other convenience packages worth mentioning: